katemyoung/CV/README.md

 **Self Employed** (Feb 2020 - Oct 2021) _Ghostwriter_

-- Delivering high-quality fiction and non-fiction content for a ghostwriting agency.
+- Delivering high-quality fiction and non-fiction content for a ghostwriting agency and [PeoplePerHour](https://www.peopleperhour.com/freelancer/writing-translation/kate-young-children-s-creative-writer-ghost-yxqvmvz#reviews).
 - Working quickly, accurately and to a client brief.
 - Focused on meeting client needs and experienced at making changes based on client feedback.
 - My ghost-written work is on sale in major booksellers including Waterstones and Amazon.